 START THIS ACTION: I’m calling on the government to lead a Femicide Census to collect and publicize statistics on female victims of male violence.
 Not just numbers but records that will put a face to the name and details of her life before she was killed.
 This will not only provide a record of the incidents and track the patterns that emerge in the murders but humanize these deaths.
 This kind of action is also necessary in order to move the debate from what some may see as a polarised feminist viewpoint, towards a purposeful search for solutions.

 And of course, the silent facilitator in this constructed mayhem is our mass media (including online and social media) who profess to just be society’s mirror.
 You deflect responsibility very well.
 But you too are often culpable.
 Yes, you are our society’s reflector via your news coverage, when you are reporting on events that have occurred.

 But in the arena of programming that mirror role disappears, and in its place stands media as facilitator or enabler.
 All rhetoric has the ability to persuade and appeal.
-So whether it’s an opinion programme like a talk show, the lifestyle and entertainment content (music, movies and documentaries) or news items you select and share, media influences its audience.
+So whether it’s an opinion programme like a talk show, the lifestyle, and entertainment content (music, movies, and documentaries) or news items you select and share, media influence its audience.

 Stopping the violence against women and kids call for an acceptance of personal responsibility for our role in preserving our society.
 You can start today to work with your spouse and children, your community and state agencies to re-implement law, order, and respect for yourself and others in your part of your city.
 Love, respect, protect, and preserve the life around you.
 It starts with me and you.

 - Take personal safety actions to protect yourself.
-Avoid unsafe behaviours
+Avoid unsafe behaviors

 - Be your brothers’ keeper.